xo-xo-xo-xo/dotfiles/README.md

 * Nearly all of this is handled by waypaper's post command calling ```unified-theme.sh```, so waypaper is currently mandatory.

-| Reloads colors instantly        | Needs restart
+| Reloads colors instantly        | Needs manual intervention
 | :---------          | :-------
 | Kitty/CLI apps             | mpv (history script added for restarts)
 | Waybar     |  Qt/GTK